 According to Ratanavadi, blockchain-based platforms and cryptocurrencies will be “key drivers for the company’s strongest returns” as the overall market remains robust and has “high potential” for growth, he said.
 He also added that the company plans to open a crypto exchange in Thailand in partnership with Binance.

-Japan tackles crypto brain drain with new tax law
+Japan tackles crypto brain drain